 - Antibacterial, silver Nano coated blades for sterile precision trimming.

 What Makes a Great Nose and Ear Hair Trimmer?

 Ok, you’ve had a look at our impressive bunch of nose trimmers, but out of the 13 we reviewed, only these 3 made the cut.
-It’s not that these are the be-all-end-all of nose and ear trimmers, – there’s plenty that work very well – it’s just that they fitted best with our criteria set out below.
+It’s not that these are the be-all-end-all of nose and ear trimmers, – there’s plenty that works very well – it’s just that they fitted best with our criteria set out below.

-The nose hair trimmer should be manufactured by a reputable haircare and beauty brand.
-Names like Braun, Philips, Remington and Panasonic reign supreme in the men’s and woman’s hair and shaving market.
-Nothing against other brands, but always try do go with the specialists.
+The nose hair trimmer should be manufactured by reputable hair care and beauty brand.
+Names like Braun, Philips, Remington, and Panasonic reign supreme in the men’s and woman’s hair and shaving market.
+Nothing against other brands, but always try to go with the specialists.

 The part of the trimmer that does the cutting is arguably the most important component.
-It must cut through thick and thin hairs easily, without causing damage to skin
+It must cut through thick and thin hairs easily, without causing damage to the skin.